jonasbn/perl-business-dk-cvr/README.md

 (false) in case of an invalid CVR number argument.

-If the argument is a valid argument the sum is calculated by **\_calculate\_sum** based on the argument and the controlcifers array.
+If the argument is a valid argument the sum is calculated by **\_calculate\_sum** based on the argument and the control digits array.

-The sum returned is checked using a modulus caluculation and based on its validity either 1 or 0 is returned.
+The sum returned is checked using a modulus calculation and based on its validity either 1 or 0 is returned.

 ## validateCVR